 Distilled White Vinegar – This is one of my very favorite cleaning supplies to have on hand.
 It is so versatile!
 For spring cleaning, I suggest using it to clear out any drains (along with some baking soda) as well as using it to do some deep cleaning.
-It cuts through most types of grease so it is perfect for cleaning fridges, counters, walls, tiles and cabinets.
+It cuts through most types of grease so it is perfect for cleaning fridges, counters, walls, tiles, and cabinets.
 You can also use it to clean your microwave as well.
 Just stick a bowl of it in the microwave, and heat it for 30 seconds to a minute.
 It will loosen any stuck on grime and make wiping a breeze.
 Mix it with a bit of plain old dish soap and you have the best deep cleaning spray around.
-One word of caution though-never use vinegar on granite counter tops or floors. it can damage the finish.
+One word of caution though, never use vinegar on granite countertops or floors since it can damage the finish.

 Baking Soda – Baking soda is another one of my favorite things to keep around for tough jobs.
 It is only mildly abrasive, so it won’t scratch most surfaces.
 Mix it with a bit of water and you have a great paste to use on shower walls and doors as well as floors, baseboards and other places that tend to build up with stuff.
 Baking soda is also great for deodorizing.
 Sprinkle some in an area that needs it and leave it for a while so it can soak up any foul odors.

 More tips for staying green while Spring cleaning: